alexandre-lelain/nocode-nobug/src/pages/react-refs/index.md

 ## Creating the ref

 There are actually **two** methods in order to create a `ref`.
-In both case, the method returns an object that will always have the following structure:
+In both cases, the method returns an object that will always have the following structure:

 ```js
 // content of your ref